prochitecture/bpypolyskel/README.md

 The main adaptions compared to Botffy's original code are:

 - The order of the vertices of the polygon has been changed to a right-handed coordinate system (as used in Blender).
 The positive x and y axes point right and up, and the z axis points into your face.
 Positive rotation is counterclockwise around the z-axis.
 - The geometry objects used from the library `euclid3` in the implementation of Bottfy have been replaced by objects based on `mathutils.Vector`.
-These objects are defined in the new library `bpyeuclid`.
+These objects are defined in the new library [bpyeuclid](./bpypolyskel/bpyeuclid.py).
 - The signature of `skeletonize()` has been changed to lists of edges for the polygon and eventual hole.
-These are of type `Edge2`, defined in `bpyeuclid`.
+These are of type `Edge2`, defined in [bpyeuclid](./bpypolyskel/bpyeuclid.py).
 - Some parts of the skeleton computations have been changed to fix errors produced by the original implementation.
 - Algorithms to merge clusters of skeleton nodes and to filter ghost edges have been added.